David Lander: Sports

 Lander, a Pittsburgh Pirates fan, had a small stake in the Portland Beavers.
 In 1997, he began work as a baseball talent scout, first for the Anaheim Angels, and later for the Seattle Mariners.
 He was a member of the Society for American Baseball Research, the baseball sabermetrics organization, for many years.

 Personal life

 Lander was married to Thea Markus from 1969 until the couple divorced in 1976.
 He married Kathy Fields in 1979.
-His daughter is actress Natalie Lander.
+His daughter with the latter is actress Natalie Lander.

-Health
+Health and death

 Lander was diagnosed with multiple sclerosis at Cedars-Sinai Medical Center in Los Angeles in 1984.
 He went public in 1999 and regularly spoke at related conventions.
 In 2002, his autobiography was published, titled Fall Down Laughing: How Squiggy Caught Multiple Sclerosis and Didn't Tell Nobody (ISBN 1-58542-052-2), written with Lee Montgomery.

 Lander died of complications from multiple sclerosis at Cedars-Sinai Medical Center on December 4, 2020.
 He was 73.
+He was cremated at Hollywood Forever Cemetery.
+His urn was entombed in a columbarium within its Abbey of Psalms Mausoleum.